SimonSungm/SimonSungm.github.io/_posts/2019-10-20-RISC-V Linux Page Table I.md

 ### Virtual Address Translation

 Virtual address is translated to physical address level by level.
-I briefly introduce this translation, the whole translation algorithm can be found in privileged ISA specification[^note1].
+I briefly introduce this translation, the whole translation algorithm can be found in privileged ISA specification.

 1. Get the root page table from ***satp*** register's PPN field.
 2. Find a PTE use the first VPN field of virtual address as well as doing a PMA or PMP check, which may raise ***an access exception***.